General Microstructure Factor Analysis of Diffusion MRI in Gray-Matter Predicts Cognitive Scores: Introduction

 \section{Introduction}

-Diffusion MRI study of gray-matter microstructure is an active field of research, comparatively less developed than diffusion MRI techniques aimed at white matter regions \cite{jones2010diffusion}.
-Diffusion imaging of gray matter is subtler for a number of reasons---for instance, the geometry of the cortical sheets makes voxels more sensitive to CSF partial volume effects, and the complex and comparatively isotropic tissue microstructure complicates detection of cellular architecture via diffusion signal \cite{jones2010diffusion, silva-rudberg}.
+The diffusion magnetic resonance imaging (MRI) study of gray-matter microstructure is an active field of research, comparatively less developed than diffusion MRI techniques aimed at white matter regions \cite{jones2010diffusion}.
+Diffusion imaging of gray matter is more challenging for a number of reasons---for instance, the geometry of the cortical sheets makes voxels more sensitive to cerebrospinal fluid (CSF) partial volume effects, and the complex and comparatively isotropic tissue microstructure complicates detection of cellular architecture via the diffusion signal \cite{jones2010diffusion, silva-rudberg}.
 Nonetheless, success has been achieved in revealing gray-matter microstructure with diffusion scans, for instance at the structural level via sensitivity to laminar or regional microstructural heterogeneity \cite{Aggarwal2014-qy, Assaf2018-nm} or anisotropy in developing cortices \cite{Baratti1999-mo}.
 Thus, much inquiry has been directed at revealing correlations between microstructure and function via diffusion imaging, with a particular emphasis on cognition \cite{Radhakrishnan2022-qj, VENKATESH202012, radhakrishnan, Colgan2015-pz, Lynch2023-si}.